samaratrilling/Makestagram-Swift/P2-Data-Model/content.md

 In addition to finding classes we also need to think about the possible interactions with them.
 Some of the interactions need to be considered when defining our data model.

-Deleting a post is easy, we can simply delete the associated post object, so we don't need to integrate this into our model.
+Deleting a post is easy: we can simply delete the associated post object, so we don't need to integrate this into our model.

 Some interactions are more complex, such as liking a post or following a user.